SmartableAI/microsoft-power-apps/_news/2021-05-10-provance-releases-serviceteam-a-new-family-of-istm-power-apps-products.md

 ---
 category: news
 title: "Provance Releases ServiceTeam a New Family of ISTM Power Apps Products"
-excerpt: "GATINEAU, QC / ACCESSWIRE / / Provance® is thrilled to announce the immediate release of ServiceTeam®, a family of IT Service Management products built on the Microsoft Power Platform.
-Engineered for Microsoft-centric customers,"
+excerpt: "\"As the leader in Microsoft-centric products for ITSM and ITAM, we developed ServiceTeam to work within a Microsoft Power Apps or Dynamics 365 environment,\" said Kelly Moodie, CEO of Provance."
-publishedDateTime: 2021-05-10T14:28:00Z
+publishedDateTime: 2021-05-10T14:30:00Z
 originalUrl: "https://www.digitaljournal.com/pr/provance-releases-serviceteam-a-new-family-of-istm-power-apps-products"
 webUrl: "https://www.digitaljournal.com/pr/provance-releases-serviceteam-a-new-family-of-istm-power-apps-products"
 type: article